 The land inside the crater is relatively new, having last erupted a thousand years ago, give or take.
 The summit basin measures 7.5 miles long by 2.5 miles wide.
 Technically, the summit is not a caldera.
 It was not formed when the crater’s surface collapsed into an emptying magma chamber.
 Rather, the summit is considered an erosional feature.
 That is, it was formed when the headwalls of two river canyons met up and eroded.

 The plant life began after lunch.
 I looked out across the barren landscape (those two words almost always go together in any story on Haleakala) and saw ahinahina scattered across the volcanic rock.

 The arid nature of the summit provides an inhospitable home for plant and wildlife.
 Bugs, birds and very few plants manage to survive here.
 One, the ahinahina, also known as silversword and a member of the sunflower family, is endemic to Haleakala.
 A park ranger named Honey Girl, cautioned us not to veer off the trail, to prevent crushing the roots of this endangered plant.
 (She also said that a footprint might last for years inside the arid crater.
 Food crumbs would not bio-degrade.
 And cigarette butts would last forever.
 So, practice Leave No Trace principles, she said.
 We watched a movie and tagged a plastic card to our packs and promised that we would.)

-adapted to its environment in order to survive.
+The ahinahina adapted to its environment in order to survive.
 A shallow root system branches in all directions to catch every bit of moisture from the area’s porous cinders.
 And the plant also throws a long tap root to anchor it in place when high winds roar through here.
 (And roar through here, they do, I’d learn.)
 Silvery hairs on long, slender leaves also help the ahinahina trap moisture, as well as protect it from the intense, high-elevation sun.

 My head hurt.
 It may have been the altitude.
 It may have been the exertion.
 It may have been my stubbornness to accept a whole 10 miles.
 I took an ibuprofen.

-The trail leveled out from here.
-We hiked another two miles on ground layered in a thick cushion of sand.
+The trail leveled out from here, and we hiked on ground layered in a thick cushion of sand.
 The ahinahina gave way to a ferns and sprigs of grasses sprouting among lava rocks.

 The plant life changed, too.
 Here, dwarf-sized versions of the native ohia lehua tree grew and bloomed.
 We’d entered the subalpine shrubland.
 But that didn’t last long.
 During the last mile to our cabin, as I tripped along, we reached the upper limits of a rain forest.
 Fields of grasses now grew, covering the lava rock completely, and groups of nene grazed in the fields.
 We neared a mountain ridge laced with tree ferns and more ohia.
 Fog drip developed.
 One rainbow after another arced overhead, and I followed one to our Haleakala home for the next two nights: Paliku Cabin.

 According to modern folklore, a blue moon occurs every two or three years whenever a full moon rises twice in the same month.
 Many people in social and mainstream media had been making a big deal of the blue moon in the days leading up to our trip.
 So much so, that I’d gotten wrapped up in the excitement.
-My enthusiasm ratcheted when I realized I’d be sitting in Haleakala Crater when the blue moon made its appearance.
+My enthusiasm ratcheted when realized I’d be sitting in Haleakala Crater when the blue moon made its appearance.
 How cool would that be, I thought.

-Editor’s note: This is part one of a three-part series.
+Editor’s note: This is part one of a three-part series